AOS-GUI/AOS-GUI/MDs/manual.md

 The menubar is located at the top of your screen.

 Contained within it is the main menu, which you can access by clicking on `AOS - (username)`.
 Inside of this menu are the actions `Run...`, `Settings`, `Restart`, and `Exit`.
-It also contains the clock.
+Alongside this is the extras menu, and the menubar widgets that you have chosen to add to the menubar in settings (clock, cpu usage, etc.).

 ### menubar actions